Uriel-SG/AgriMass/README.md

 - **Configuration Steps:**

-     a.
-Permissions: You must have "Send As" permissions for the specific mailbox.
+     a. *Permissions:* You must have "Send As" permissions for the specific mailbox.
 This is managed through the Microsoft 365 Admin Center: select the desired shared mailbox and add your user account to the "Send As" permission group.

-     b.
-Example: you may granted yourself permissions for no-reply@yourdomain.com.
+     b. *Example:* you may granted yourself permissions for no-reply@yourdomain.com.

-     c.
-Sending Strategy: Once permissions are active, you can use any of these shared addresses as your sender identity, making it ideal for professional bulk messaging or departmental notifications.
+     c. *Sending Strategy:* Once permissions are active, you can use any of these shared addresses as your sender identity, making it ideal for professional bulk messaging or departmental notifications.

 **Ready to Go: To start sending, simply configure the Client ID, Tenant ID, and the Shared Mailbox address within the Python script.
 Once these parameters are set, your environment is fully ready for deployment.**

+### 3. Running the script

+Once your configuration is complete, follow these steps to start your campaign:

+- *Launch agrimass_azure.py:* Run the Python script from your terminal.

+- *Authentication*: A browser window will automatically open.
+Log in with your Microsoft/Google account to authorize the session.

+- *Select Recipients*: Choose the .txt file containing your recipient list (one email per line).

+- *Email Subject*: Enter your desired subject line directly into the terminal.

+- *Insert Email Body*: Paste your previously copied HTML code into the prompt.

+- *Send Command*: After pasting the HTML, press Enter, type END on a new line, and press Enter again to confirm.

+- *Delivery*: The script will begin sending emails automatically, with a 3-second delay between each message to ensure stability and avoid spam filters.

+---

+## E-mail design (BeeFree)

+*This section provides an optional but very good workflow to easily create professional HTML email templates.*

+To design your custom email:

+1. *Access the Platform "BeeFree"* as mentioned before: Go to **[beefree.io](https://beefree.io/)** and log in to your account.

+2. *Design your Template:* Create a new template from scratch or use their drag-and-drop editor to customize it to your liking.

+3. *Export the Code:* Click on "Export" and copy the HTML Code of your finished template.

+     - *Note: The free tier typically allows up to 6 exports per month.*

+4. *Save Locally:* You can paste the copied HTML into a .txt or .html file to store it locally for future use within AgriMass.

+***Once you launch AgriMass, when prompted for the email body, simply paste the copied HTML code—and you're all set!***

 ---